Zoning and Codes Administration

 New Business and Construction Activities

-This is intended only as a guide.
-Each situation is unique and usually requires us to answer specific questions.
+Our Department Staff is available to assist anyone looking to start, expand, or relocate a business within the City of Clemson.
+The frequently asked questions and information provided below may help with initial planning, but it is intended only as a guide as each situation is unique and usually requires us to answer specific questions.
 We work closely with all city departments and will appropriately direct you to other personnel as your needs dictate.

 Will I need a permit?

-When you construct a new building, add to an existing building, alter the interior, make repairs, or otherwise rehabilitate a structure, you will need the appropriate permits
+When you construct a new building, add to an existing building, alter the interior, make repairs, or otherwise rehabilitate a structure, you will need to apply for the appropriate permits.
+Costs associated with these are listed in the Permit Fee Schedule.

 Why do I need to know the Zoning and other land use requirements of the property?